benblack769/benblack769.github.io/coding_posts/1996-10-16-intuition_structure.md

 ## The solution

-Eventually I found a solution.
-It is not exactly an original solution, although I approached it with somewhat more energy than most, due to my rather painful way of arriving at it.

-The solution is complex, but the concept is simple: **don't make yourself think too hard**.

 It is common knowledge that the secret to dealing with complexity is to break it down into manageable components, and reason about each component separately.
 But implementing this in the wild is not necessarily easy.
 Two questions need to be answered.

 1. What should the components should look like?